Evan Roberts (minister): Early life

 Born in Loughor, Wales, Evan Roberts was one of three sons and five daughters born to Henry and Hannah Roberts.
-Raised in a Calvinistic Methodist home, he was a devout child who attended church regularly and memorised scripture at night.
+Raised in a Calvinistic Methodist home, he was a devoted child who attended church regularly and memorised scripture at night.
 From the ages of 11 to 23, he worked in the coal mines with his father.
 Roberts then spent time working for his uncle as a blacksmith's apprentice in Pontarddulais.
 Roberts was known as a young man who spent many hours praying each week both personally and at group prayer meetings.

 His involvement in the Welsh revival followed a period of religious awakening across the region.
 He reported having experienced visitations from the Holy Spirit depicting "all Wales being lifted up to Heaven," at one time asking his roommate (and later brother-in-law) if he believed that God could then "give us 100,000 souls."
 The numbers of conversions were chronicled daily in the Western Mail, the national newspaper of Wales.